ArdaxHz/publoader/README.md

 # MangaPlus MD Uploader
-## Run the bot from Finland, due region blocking.
+## Run the bot from Finland, due to region blocking.
 Some chapters will show up as unavailable in other regions.

 ```bash
 virtualenv venv